Does this test have other names?

 Why do I need this test?

 You may have this test if you need an organ or stem-cell transplant.
-A heart, lung, or kidney transplant may be necessary if your own organ is no longer able to function properly.
-Testing ensures the best possible match between your HLA antigens and those on the organ you receive.
+A heart, lung, or kidney transplant may be needed if your own organ is no longer able to work as it should.
+Testing helps make sure you have the best possible match between your HLA antigens and those on the organ you receive.
+You may also need this test if your healthcare provider suspects that you have an autoimmune disease.

 What other tests might I have along with this test?